ngmigrate/ngmigrate.github.io/CONTRIBUTING.md

 ### Writing your guide

-Start by using the provided [TEMPLATE.txt](TEMPLATE.txt) file provided which includes relevant metadata, you'll need to paste this into a new `yourfilename.md` file.
+Start by using the provided [TEMPLATE.md](TEMPLATE.md) file provided which includes relevant metadata, you'll need to paste this into a new `yourfilename.md` file.

-> Read carefully on how to use the `TEMPLATE.txt` metadata as these are crucial for hooking everything up.
+> Read carefully on how to use the `TEMPLATE.md` metadata as these are crucial for hooking everything up.

 #### Template metadata